earth-mover/icechunk/spec/icechunk_spec.md

 However, formally a store can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.
 Users of Icechunk SHOULD aim to scope their stores only to related arrays and groups that require consistent transactional updates.

-All the data and metadata for a store are stored in **warehouse**, typically a directory in object storage or file storage.
+All the data and metadata for a store are stored in a directory in object storage or file storage.
-A separate **catalog** is used to track the latest version of of store.
+Optionally, an external _synchronization endpoint_ can be used to help coordinate transactional updates for storage systems which don't support atomic compare-and-swap operations.

 ## Goals